quick, cute, and no craft foam!

 See below for the bits we used.
 If you make your own, please post pics to my Facebook page.
 Continue reading

-Did you buy a big ol’ horseradish root at the grocery store for Maror this year?
+Did you buy a big ol’ horseradish root for Maror this year?

 Did you toss it on the compost heap yet?